 The research design to be used for this study is the survey design.
-The design enabled a large population to be sampled such that the result of the sample can be generalized over large area or population.
-In this research design, questionnaire will be used to gather data for the study.
+The design enabled a large population to be sampled such that the result of the sample can be generalized over a large area or population.
+In this research design, questionnaire was used to gather data for the study.

-Area of study
+Area of stud

-The study areas are Jigawa and Kano states which are among the thirty six (36) states of Federal Republic of Nigeria.
+The study areas were Jigawa and Kano states which are among the thirty six (36) states of the Federal Republic of Nigeria.